Be Your Plants Super Hero

-So many people picked up the good habit of gardening over the last few years.
-Here at Glover Nursery we’ve noticed that the number of new gardeners we’re helping keeps going up and up every year.
-And we love it!
+Many people picked up gardening as a favorite recreational activity over the last few years.
+Here at Glover Nursery, we’ve noticed the number of new gardeners we’re helping keeps going up year after year – and, we love it!

-Plant Gardening is an incredible hobby.
-Not only does it bring you joy, it can help keep you in good health.
-There’s extraordinary benefits that you gain both body and soul when you garden.
+Gardening is an incredible hobby.
+Not only does it bring you joy, it can help keep you in good physical and mental health.
+There are extraordinary benefits that you gain in both body and soul when you spend time tending your garden.
+And, with all the benefits that gardening gives us humans, we want to ensure you know how to give the best care to your plants in return.

 Check for Signs of Over or Under WateringCheck for Signs of Over or Under Watering